-The production UnaryExpression: ++ UnaryExpression is evaluated as follows:
+The production UnaryExpression : ++ UnaryExpression is evaluated as follows:

+- 1. Let expr be the result of evaluating UnaryExpression.

+- 2. Throw a SyntaxError exception if the following conditions are all true:

+- Type(expr) is Reference is true ٠ •

+- IsStrictReference(expr) is true

+- Type(GetBase(expr)) is Environment Record

+- GetReferencedName(expr) is "eval"

-- 1. Let expr be the result of evaluating UnaryExpression. - 2.
-Let oldValue be ToNumber(GetValue(expr)). - 3.
-Let newValue be the result of adding the value 1 to oldValue, using the same rules as for the + operator (see 11.6.3). - 4.
-Call PutValue(expr, newValue). - 5.
-Return newValue.
+- 3. Let oldValue be ToNumber(GetValue(expr)).

+- 4. Let newValue be the result of adding the value 1 to oldValue, using the same rules as for the + operator (see 11.6.3).

+- 5. Call PutValue(expr, newValue).

+6. Return newValue.